analogpixel/til/til/git-revert-file-from-master.md

-# revert a file from master
+# GIT revert a file from master

 if you want to revert a file in your branch back to master (or some other branch)